- WHERE TO STAY

 The downside of staying in the district is a direct consequence of its biggest asset.
 The ancient city is still medieval in layout, a maze of narrow lanes and streets.
 There are few modern roads that are wide enough for buses for example to go down.

-As a result access is very restricted in many hotels except by foot or car.
+As a result access is very restricted to many hotels except by foot or car.
 The Rome Metro can only skirt around the edges of the district.
 Airport transfers may be an ordeal without using a taxi.

 The historic buildings in the area mean there are few hotels, and those that are there tend to be on the small side and independent.
 Don't expect large purpose built hotels, with spacious lounges or the familiar global four star chains.
 As a result there is a price premium over hotels of a similar grade elsewhere.